pdailey/Bike_Crash_Post_Processing/README.markdown

 python Process_Ride_Data.py
 ```

 The script will create a save directory using the following timestamp format `_Processed_Data/MM.DD.YYY@HH.MM`.
 Yes, this is a terrible format, but like all things that are written in code, it too can change...
+This timestamp is based upon the time the data was processed, not the time the data was collected, as the BBB does not have an RTC installed.

-If there are no errors, the following csv files should be in the directory:
+If there are no errors, the following csv files should be in the save directory:
 ```
 ├── accelerometer.csv   # Raw Accelerometer Data
 ├── angles.csv          # Euler Angles